 This publication was prepared under direction of the ILAC Inspection Committee (IC) by a working group with participants from the ILAC IC and the ILAC Accreditation Committee (AIC).
-It was endorsed for publication following a successful 30 day ballot of the ILAC voting membership in 2017.
+It was endorsed for publication following a successful 30-day ballot of the ILAC voting membership in 2017.
+A second edition, including changes called for by the publication of ILAC P8:03/2019 and ISO/IEC 17025:2017, was approved and published in 2019.